Sholde/mprof/mprof.md

 : Display all call of *MPI_Finalize*.

 `--profile`
-: Display all information of profiling, like contigous sends or receives.
+: Display all information of profiling, like contiguous sends.

 # EXAMPLES